trimstray/nginx-admins-handbook/README.md

 - **[Performance (13)](doc/RULES.md#performance)**<a id="toc-performance-2"></a>
   > Many methods to make sure the NGINX as fast as possible.
 - **[Hardening (30)](doc/RULES.md#hardening)**<a id="toc-hardening-2"></a>
-  > Hardening approaches and security standards.
+  > Security and hardening methods in line with industry standards.
 - **[Reverse Proxy (8)](doc/RULES.md#reverse-proxy)**<a id="toc-reverse-proxy-2"></a>
   > A few rules about the NGINX proxy server.
 - **[Load Balancing (2)](doc/RULES.md#load-balancing)**<a id="toc-load-balancing-2"></a>